yongxinlyu/yongxinlyu.github.io/_posts/2024-04-13-research-data-management.md

 ### Best Practices in File Names

-- Use Standard, non-proprietary formats

-A very bad filename is `Bandgap, compound #13 recalculated final.xlsx`
+A very bad filename is **Bandgap, compound #13 recalculated final.xlsx**

 1. Be descriptive. final is not descriptive
 2. Use non-proprietary file format
+3. Avoid special characters
+4. Avoid space, use underscore instead
+5. Don't make file identify depend on capitalization, keep it consistent throughout the project. e.g. try use lower case only
+6. When using sequantial numbering, use leading zeros

 | Data Type | Preferred Format | Proprietary format |
 | :----------- | :------------: | :------------: |